Norfolk, VA Nursing Home Negligence and Abuse Lawyer

 When you suspect nursing home abuse or neglect, time is of the essence.
 A neglected medical problem or dangerous situation could cause rapid deterioration in a patient’s condition, so it is wise to begin the investigation and documentation of any causes for concern as soon as possible.

 A dedicated Norfolk nursing home negligence and abuse lawyer could provide advice and assistance right from the start.
-With our experience and expertise in holding negligent nursing homes responsible for their carelessness, we could help you learn your options for taking action after you have uncovered evidence of neglect or abuse.
+With our experience in holding negligent care facilities responsible for their carelessness, we could help you learn your options for taking action after you have uncovered evidence of neglect or abuse.
 For more information about how to handle abusive situations, contact Cooper Hurley Injury Lawyers today.